Updated for Warlords of Draenor

 Dwarves – No DPS abilities.

 - Stone form is nice in PvP and of occasional use PvE.
-It washes away bleeds and such and reduces damage by 10%, which is of some benefit in those “Oh Rats!” situations.
+It washes away bleeds and other effects and reduces damage by 10%, which is of some benefit in those “Oh Rats!” situations.

 Horde Races, in order of DPS gain: